Terry Francona: Personal life

-Francona married Jacque Lang on January 9, 1982, and they have four children: son Nicholas and daughters Alyssa, Leah, and Jamie.
+Francona married Jacque Lang on January 9, 1982, and they have four children: son Nicholas and daughters Alyssa, Leah and Jamie.
 Nick played collegiate baseball for the University of Pennsylvania and for a time in the Cape Cod Baseball League.
 He was a lieutenant in the United States Marine Corps.
 In 2003, Nick was drafted by the Boston Red Sox.
 Alyssa and Leah played on the University of North Carolina softball team.
-In 2009, Alyssa was a senior, and Leah was a freshman on the team.
+In 2009, Alyssa was a senior and Leah was a freshman on the team.
 Jamie graduated from the United States Naval Academy in 2016.

 It was revealed in October 2011 that Francona and Lang had recently separated and that Francona had been living in a hotel room during the baseball season.
 Francona later said that he and Lang were in the final stages of divorcing.

-He is known for his ever-present wad of chewing tobacco.
-Francona and Reds bench coach Brad Mills have been best friends since their college playing days and have coached together on the Phillies, Red Sox, Indians and Reds.
+He is known for frequently chewing tobacco.
+Francona and Reds bench coach Brad Mills have been close friends since their college playing days and have worked together as coaches with several teams, including the Phillies, Red Sox, Indians and Reds.

 Francona's mother, Roberta, died in 1992.
 His father, Tito, died in 2018.